 Clusters

 Each cluster functions as a small curated archive.
-Instead of scattering related items across the site, a cluster page pulls them together, provides background context, and offers a structured way to move between them.
-Clusters are especially useful when several publications, media reports, or editorial notes speak to the same event, appointment, controversy, or long-running policy theme.
+Rather than scattering related items across the site, a cluster page pulls them together, provides background context, and offers a structured way to move between them.

 How Clusters Differ from Portals